JoonYong-Kim/obsidian-croft-golf/README.md

  * P : Putter

 Shot feel and shot result are divided into A, B, C grades, with A representing the best result.
+Landing Spot would be B which means it landed on bunker.
 Distance is recorded in meters, and concede is marked as OK.
 Penalty information includes general penalty and out of bounds, marked as H and OB respectively.
 Here are three examples: